-There are two kinds of editing in this world: copy editing and developmental editing (the kind that most people don’t talk about).
+There are two kinds of book editing in this world: Copy editing and developmental editing (the kind that most people don’t talk about).
 For the copy editor, the mechanics of punctuation, grammar, and spelling are what matter—and any writer worth their salt knows those are key to a final draft.
-For the developmental editor, however, it’s the mechanics of the book as a whole that matter.
+For the developmental book editor, however, it’s the mechanics of the book as a whole that matter.
 And overlooking those can have far-reaching consequences.

 “The biggest issue is answering the pesky but crucial ‘who cares?’ question.
-But I think that applies in any genre—fiction, non-personal non-fiction, etc. It’s important for authors to keep in mind that profound and meaningful to them doesn’t automatically mean profound and meaningful to their readers.”
+But I think that applies in any genre—fiction, non-personal non-fiction, etc. It’s important for authors to keep in mind that profound and meaningful to them doesn’t automatically mean profound and meaningful to their readers.” – Sarah Saffian, Developmental Editor

 For some writers, it can be daunting to put their literary baby in front of someone for ideas as subjective—and fundamental—as plot and character development.
-Unlike with punctuation, there is no objective authority on how a book should work.
-But professional developmental editors work at a remove, which makes them better suited to giving you an honest opinion than, say, your spouse, best friend, or even a fellow writer.
+Unlike punctuation, there is no objective authority on how a book should work.
+But professional developmental book editors work at a remove, which means they’re better suited to giving you an honest opinion than, say, your spouse, best friend, or even a fellow writer.
 Also, you pay them, so they’re incentivized to get it done.
 They’re not like a book critic, looking to espouse their own opinions for public consumption.
 A developmental editor is a personal story analyst for you.

-Talk to enough developmental editors and you’ll hear the same phrase repeated: It’s about showing the writer what works.
-As Saffian says, it’s not about rewriting; instead “the idea is so that the author herself can come up, with guidance, with how to make it better, in her own voice.”
+Talk to enough developmental editors and you’ll hear the same phrase repeated.
+“It’s about showing the writer what works.”
+As Saffian says, it’s not about rewriting.
+Instead “the idea is so that the author herself can come up, with guidance, with how to make it better, in his or her own voice.”
 Since most developmental editors are also writers, they have a keen respect for the writer’s voice.

-Publishing consultant Kim Bookless told our own Forrest Bryantthat a manuscript evaluation is a crucial first step to finding out if a developmental editor understands you and your book.
+Publishing consultant Kim Bookless told our own Forrest Bryant that a manuscript evaluation is a crucial first step to finding out if a developmental editor understands you and your book.
 If you think they do, you can engage them for more in-depth developmental editing.

 “If someone needs a developmental editor after they’ve had a great kernel of an idea —that’s all—then that’s the time to hire someone on this particular project.
 In such a case, the job might just take a few hours.
 On the other hand, it could be time to hire a developmental editor when a client actually thinks they’re done—but wants a new pair of eyes on the project.”